Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-supabase-to-a-nextjs-application.md

 }
 ```

-This `CountryList` component does not exist yet, so let's create a `components` folder and inside create the `CountryList.js` file.
+This `CountryList` component does not exist yet, so let's create a `components` folder and create the `CountryList.js` file.

 The basic structure for the file will look like this: